 Chaired by Ritula Shah, BBC Radio 4 presenter, The World Tonight.
 Panel members include a social geographer, earth scientist, conservation biologist, and artist.

-The discussion will be followed by a performance by folk singer and naturalist Sam Lee.
+The discussion was followed by a performance by folk singer and naturalist Sam Lee.

 Mercury Prize Nominee